Interaction Graphs: Additives: Introduction

 \section{Introduction}

-\paragraph{\textbf{The Geometry of Interaction program \cite{towards}.}} It was introduced by Girard a couple of years after his discovery of Linear Logic \cite{ll}.
+\paragraph{\textbf{The Geometry of Interaction program \cite{towards}}} It was introduced by Girard a couple of years after his discovery of Linear Logic \cite{ll}.
 It aims at giving a semantics of linear logic proofs that would account for the dynamical aspects of cut-elimination, hence of computation through the proofs-as-program correspondence.
-Informally, a Geometry of Interaction (GoI) consists in: \begin{itemize} \item a set of mathematical objects — paraproofs — that will contain, among other things, the interpretations of proofs (or $\lambda$-terms); \item a notion of execution that will represent the dynamics of cut-elimination (or $\beta$-reduction). \end{itemize} Then, from these basic notions, one should be able to "reconstruct" the logic from the way the paraproofs interact: \begin{itemize} \item From the notion of execution, one defines a notion of orthogonality between the paraproofs that will allow to define formulas — types — as sets of paraproofs closed under bi-orthogonality (a usual construction in realizability).
+Informally, a Geometry of Interaction (GoI) consists in: \begin{itemize} \item a set of mathematical objects — paraproofs — that will contain, among other things, the interpretations of proofs (or $\lambda$-terms); \item a notion of execution that will represent the dynamics of cut-elimination (or $\beta$-reduction \cite{danos-phd,malacaria-regnier}). \end{itemize} Then, from these basic notions, one should be able to "reconstruct" the logic from the way the paraproofs interact: \begin{itemize} \item From the notion of execution, one defines a notion of orthogonality between the paraproofs that will allow to define formulas — types — as sets of paraproofs closed under bi-orthogonality (a usual construction in realisability).
 The notion of orthogonality should be thought of as a way of defining negation based on its computational effect. \item The connectives on formulas are defined from "low-level" operations on the paraproofs, following the idea that the rules governing the use of a connective should be defined by the way this connective acts at the level of proofs, i.e. by its computational effect. \end{itemize}

 Throughout the years, Girard defined several such semantics, mainly based on the interpretation of a proof as an operator on an infinite-dimensional Hilbert space.
 In particular, two such constructions offer a treatment of additive connectives of linear logic \cite{goi3,goi5}.
-It is also worth noting that the first version of GoI \cite{goi1} allowed Abadi, Gonthier, and Levy \cite{AbadiGonthierLevy92b} to explain the optimal reduction of $\lambda$-calculus defined by Lamping \cite{Lamping90}.
+It is also worth noting that the first version of GoI \cite{goi1} was used to analyse lambda-calculus' $\beta$-reduction \cite{AbadiGonthierLevy92b,danosregnierlocalasynchronous}, elucidating Lamping's optimal reduction \cite{Lamping90}.